 Good and Outstanding schools within the Trust will have a Local Governing Committee with responsibilities delegated to them by the Trustees.
 Schools in the Trust not achieving such status will have an Education Advisory Group set up, which may include existing Governors.
-This group will evolve into a Local Governing Committee within 12 - 24 months.
+This group will eventually evolve into a Local Governing Committee within 12 - 24 months.

-The Raising Attainment Board will be chaired by the Chief Executive Officer and will ensure rigour and accountability for each school within the Trust.
-Special Measures Schools will meet with the Raising Attainment Board regularly until good progress can be demonstrated.
-The Chief Executive Officer is also a Trustee to ensure good communication between the Raising Attainment Board and the Local Governing Committee and Education Advisory Group.
+The Education Advisory Group will be chaired by the Chair of the Trustees and attended by the Chief Executive Officer.
+This ensures rigour and accountability for each school within the Trust.
+The Chief Executive Officer is also a Trustee to ensure good communication between the Local Governing Committee, Education Advisory Group and the Board of Trustees.